The 7 Different Types of Vegetarians + How To Find The Right Eating Style For You

 "A flexitarian is more of a flexible vegetarian eating pattern, where your intake is mostly vegetarian, but you'll eat chicken, steak, or any other animal product when you're craving it," says Ansari.
 "Think less meat and more plant-based foods."
 This is the least restrictive vegetarian eating pattern and could also be called "mostly plant-based"—aka, veggies make up the bulk of your plate much of the time but not always.

 "A pescatarian is a vegetarian who also eats fish, along with eggs and dairy," says Meshulam.
 It's a great option if you want to get some extra protein in your diet.
 It's also touted as a great diet for getting ample brain-supporting omega-3 fatty acids, which are otherwise found in foods like chia seeds or walnuts.
+For inspiration, check out these 15 healthy pescetarian meals.

 "A lacto-vegetarian abstains from eggs, meat, poultry, seafood, and fish but eats dairy," explains Meshulam.
 In India, for instance, a lacto-vegetarian diet is synonymous with vegetarianism as a whole, since Hinduism considers eggs and egg products to be animals.